oshaughnessy/maysl.soccer/_pages/coaches.md

 if the head coach can't make it.
 Don't let that hold you back from signing up as a coach!

+### _Are there team pictures?_

+The league provides team photos as part of the registration fee.
+They're typically taken in the 2nd half of the season, after the October break, and it always happens on a game day at the YHS game field.
+Keep an eye on the [News](/news/) page for an announcement each season.

+### _When and where can I practice?_

+At the start of each season, your [area rep](/contacts/) will coordinate fields and times with all of their coaches.

 ## Further Reading